Code-Institute-Submissions/phoebeireland-codeinstitutemilestoneproject2_SepResub/README.md

 ### The Project Overview
-![journal page of the Overview](assets/images/project2overview.jpg "Overview journal page")
+![journal page of the Overview](assets/images/project2overview.jpg "Overview journal page") This image shows the general requirements for this project as the top.
+Below is the layout plan of the pages for the project.

 ### Game Description and The Desktop View
-![journal page of the Homepage](assets/images/descriptionanddesktopview.jpg "Desktop journal page") This image shows the initial design for the homepage.
+![journal page of the Homepage](assets/images/descriptionanddesktopview.jpg "Desktop journal page") This image shows the idea behind the idle clicker game  as well as the proposed desktop view for the game.

 ### The Mobile View
-![journal page of the Overview](assets/images/mobileview.jpg "Mobile View journal page")
+![journal page of the Overview](assets/images/mobileview.jpg "Mobile View journal page") This image shows the plan for the mobile view for the game.
+In this image, all of the items are to be stacked on top of one another.
+In the final product, the money bar was moved to the top of the page (under the game name) and it is not fixed.

 # Features
 *
-* On smaller screens, the elements will stack on top of each other.
+* On smaller screens, the elements will stack on top of each other, with the score bar on top.
 *

 ### The Homepage